kanaria69/Mainecoco/README.md

-## This morning I was wondering where the sun was, but then it dawned on me.
+## Why was the strawberry sad?
+Its parents were in a jam.